Countly/countly-sdk-documentation/android/current.md

 });</code></pre>
 <h2>Report rating manually</h2>
 <p>
-  You may want to display your own costom UI to query users about the information in the rating widget.
+  You may want to display your own custom UI to query users about the information in the rating widget.
 In case you do that, you would then report that rating result manually.
 To do that you would use the following call:
 </p>
 <pre><code class="java">String widgetId = <span>"5f15c01425f83c169c33cb65"</span>;<br><span>int </span>rating = <span>3</span>;<br>String email = <span>"foo@bar.garr"</span>;<br>String comment = <span>"Ragnaros should watch out"</span>;<br>Boolean userCanBeContacted = <span>true</span>;<br>Countly.<span>sharedInstance</span>().ratings().recordManualRating(widgetId, rating, email, comment, userCanBeContacted);</code></pre>
 <h2>Star-rating dialog</h2>
 <p>
-  <span style="font-weight:400">Star-rating integration provides a dialog for receiving users’ feedback about the application.
+  <span style="font-weight: 400;">Star-rating integration provides a dialog for receiving users’ feedback about the application.
 It contains a title, a simple message explaining its uses, a 1-to-5-star meter for receiving users’ ratings, and a dismiss button in case the user does not want to give a rating.</span>
 </p>
 <p>
-  <span style="font-weight:400">This star rating has nothing to do with the Google Play Store ratings and reviews.
+  <span style="font-weight: 400;">This star rating has nothing to do with the Google Play Store ratings and reviews.
 It is just for getting brief feedback from users to be displayed on the Countly dashboard.
 If the user dismisses the star-rating dialog without providing a rating, the event will not be recorded.</span>
 </p>
 <p>
-  <span style="font-weight:400">The star-rating dialog's title, message, and dismiss button text may be customized either through the init function or the <code>SetStarRatingDialogTexts</code></span><span style="font-weight:400">&nbsp;function.
+  <span style="font-weight: 400;">The star-rating dialog's title, message, and dismiss button text may be customized either through the init function or the <code>SetStarRatingDialogTexts</code></span><span style="font-weight: 400;">&nbsp;function.
 If you don't want to override one of those values, set it to "null".</span>
 </p>
 <pre><code class="java">//set it through the init function
 Countly.sharedInstance().init(context, serverURL, appKey, deviceID, idMode, starRatingLimit, starRatingCallback, "Custom title", "Custom message", "Custom dismiss button text");